frontenddogma/web-development-glossary/manuscript/s.md

 # S

 Safari
 : A graphical web browser developed by Apple, based on the WebKit engine.
-First released on desktop in 2003 with Mac OS X Panther, a mobile version has been bundled with iOS devices since the iPhone's introduction in 2007.
+First released on desktop in 2003 with Mac OS X Panther, a mobile version has been bundled with iOS devices since the iPhone’s introduction in 2007.
 Safari is the default browser on Apple devices.
 A Windows version was available from 2007 to 2012.&nbsp;[†](#w-safari) ℹ︎&nbsp;[apple.com/safari](https://www.apple.com/safari/)

 Same origin
 : @@